 3.1 The reviewer should only agree to review the manuscripts for which he has the subject expertise required to carry out a proper assessment and which he can assess in a timely manner.

-3.2 The reviewer should notify the Editorial Office of ‘Historia Provinciae – the Journal of Regional History’ if he does not have the expertise to assess all aspects of the manuscript or cannot carry out a proper assessment in time, and ask the Editorial Office to excuse himself from the review process.
+3.2 The reviewer should notify the Editorial Office of ‘Ecosystem transformation’ if he does not have the expertise to assess all aspects of the manuscript or cannot carry out a proper assessment in time, and ask the Editorial Office to excuse himself from the review process.

 3.3 The reviewer should be objective, constructive and careful in his reviews, providing fair and unbiased expert evaluation.